tomostlund/master-login-system/README.md

 Donate
 -----------------
-If you like my code you can support me by making a [donation](https://www.paypal.me/1Alliance)
+If you like the code you can support me by making a [donation](https://www.paypal.me/1Alliance)